bradzickafoose/Sprint-Challenge--Hash-Blockchain/README.md

 ## Description

-This sprint challenge is divided up into three parts:  Hash tables (24 points), blockhain (?? points) and a short interview (20 points).
+This sprint challenge is divided up into three parts:  Hash tables (24 points), blockchain (12 points) and a short interview (20 points).
 There is also a stretch goal in the blockchain section which should only be attempted after the rest of the problems have been completed.

 ## Interview Questions